Get to know MUA at an upcoming event!

 The difficulty level associated with becoming different kinds of doctors often depends on the specialty, with neurosurgeons, cardiac surgeons and other highly specialized fields requiring the longest training and most rigorous residency programs.
 These specialties involve complex procedures and high-risk situations, which necessitates undertaking many demanding years of education and hands-on experience.
 Neurosurgery, in particular, is known to be one of the most challenging due to the intricacies of brain and spinal cord surgeries.

 Some of the most in-demand doctor specialties include primary care physicians, especially family medicine doctors and internists, as well as specialists in fields like cardiology, orthopedics, psychiatry, oncology and anesthesiology.
-These specialties address some of the most prevalent health concerns, such as heart disease, mental health, cancer and surgical needs, making them critical in today’s healthcare system.
+These specialties address some of the most prevalent health concerns in the world today, such as heart disease, mental health, cancer and surgical needs, making them critical in all international healthcare systems.

 A primary care physician (PCP) is a doctor who provides general healthcare services, including preventive care, health education and treatment for common illnesses.
 PCPs, such as family doctors, pediatricians and internists, are usually the first doctors patients see for non-emergency issues.
 Specialists, on the other hand, focus on a specific area of medicine, diagnosing and treating more complex or specific conditions.
 PCPs often refer patients to specialists for advanced care.